 Why not start the New Year with the staff and patients of Ladybarn Group Practice in a walk around Ladybarn Park

-The next walk is on Thursday 18th January 2018 and then every other Thursday, starting at 12.45 p.m. meeting at Ladybarn Group Practice reception
+The next walk is on Thursday 5th April 2018 and then weekly.
+Please meet at Ladybarn Group Practice reception at 12.45 p.m.

 The Community Alcohol Team see patients at Ladybarn Group Practice on Thursday mornings to provide help and support to patients with alcohol problems and their families